What happens when you stop taking Ozempic?

 Do the side effects of Ozempic go away after stopping?

-Around one in three people experience nausea, vomiting, and diarrhea when taking Ozempic.
+As many as one in four people experience nausea when taking Ozempic, and up to 15% experience vomiting or diarrhea.
 If you’re one of those people, the side effects should stop once you stop taking the drug.
+“Common side effects like nausea, constipation, and digestive issues typically resolve within 2-4 weeks after discontinuation,” Dr. Nichols says.

 You may be able to minimize the side effects of Ozempic by avoiding certain foods while taking Ozempic, such as refined carbohydrates, alcohol, and fried, greasy, or sugary foods and drinks.
 Also, adjusting your eating habits can mitigate side effects.
 Novo Nordisk, the manufacturer of Ozempic, recommends eating smaller portions, eating more slowly, drinking ice-cold water, and not lying down after meals.